Get Ad-Free Access: Just $39/year

 Preparing to take the 2024 Cadillac CT5-V Blackwing out on the NCM Motorsport Park racetrack for tour laps.
 (Image courtesy of Cole Carroll/NCM Motorsports Park.)

 But when the management team at the Park shared with Corvsport.com that they’d added a Cadillac Blackwing to their liverie, we were more than a little intrigued!
-After all, the NCM Motorsports Park is best known for hosting Corvette-related driving experiences….and while the Blackwing is powered by virtually the same, supercharged 6.2L V8 engine found in the seventh-generation Z06 Corvette, its similarities to Chevrolet’s flagship sports car largely end there, outside some of a handful of shared “stock” components that have found their way into both of these cars.
+After all, the NCM Motorsports Park is best known for hosting Corvette-related driving experiences….and while the Blackwing is powered by virtually the same, supercharged 6.2L V8 engine as that found in the seventh-generation Z06 Corvette, its similarities to Chevrolet’s flagship sports car largely end there, outside a handful of shared “stock” components that GM engineers incorporated into both of these cars.

-The Cadillac Blackwing is moderately larger, longer and much heavier than the C8 Corvette, which makes it a bit more demanding on the track.
-The Cadillac measures in at more than sixteen feet (194.9 inches to be precise) long, with a wheelbase of nearly ten feet (116 inches).
-Comparatively speaking, the 2024 Corvette measures in at 182.3 inches in length with a 107.2 inch wheelbase, meaning that while the Cadillac IS longer, the proportions between the two cars are similar.
-Experienced drivers may register the similarities in promotion when driving each on the track.
+The Cadillac Blackwing is moderately larger, longer and much heavier than the current mid-engine C8 Corvette Stingray, which makes it a bit more demanding to operate on the track.
+The Cadillac measures more than sixteen feet (194.9 inches to be precise) in length, with a wheelbase of nearly ten feet (116 inches).
+Comparatively speaking, the 2024 Corvette is nearly a foot shorter (182.3 inches in length) with a nine foot (107.2 inch) wheelbase.
+In terms of overall ratios, while the Cadillac IS longer, the proportions between the two cars are similar.
+Experienced drivers may register the similarities in proportion when driving each on the track.
+Also, while front-to-rear weight bias can significantly impact drivability, Cadillac promotes that the Blackwing has an ideal front-to-rear weight distribution/balance, and that was my experience with the car as well.
+More on that in a minute.

-Where things get a bit more harrowing is when we begin to compare weight and the relative handling (suspension and steering) of both cars.
-Where an eighth-generation Stingray weighs in at 3,535 lbs., the much heavier Cadillac Blackwing (when equipped with an automatic transmission), weighs in at 4,142 lbs., making the Cadillac 15% heavier than the same model year Corvette counterparts.
+Where things get a bit more impactful is when we begin to compare weight and the relative handling (suspension and steering) of both cars.
+Where an eighth-generation Stingray weighs in at 3,535 lbs., the much heavier Cadillac Blackwing (when equipped with an automatic transmission), weighs in at 4,142 lbs., making it 15% heavier than its same model year Corvette counterparts.

 Despite experiencing some understeering and body roll, the Cadillac Blackwing is an incredibly capable "track car", which is all the more impressive given the level of comfort built into this car Preparing to take the 2024 Cadillac CT5-V Blackwing out on the NCM Motorsport Park racetrack for tour laps.
 (Image courtesy of Cole Carroll/NCM Motorsports Park.)